kahypar/kahypar/README.md

 The binary is located at: `build/kahypar/application/`.

 KaHyPar has several configuration parameters.
-For a list of all possible parameters please run: `./KaHyPar --help`
+For a list of all possible parameters please run: `./KaHyPar --help` We use the [hMetis format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf) for the input hypergraph file as well as the partition output file.

 Currently we provide two different presets that correspond to the configuration used in the [ALENEX'16](http://epubs.siam.org/doi/abs/10.1137/1.9781611974317.5) submission and the [ALENEX'17]() submission.